Learn about coverage and technologies of the T-Mobile network, needed for your device to connect.

 - Use the + and - icons to zoom in or out.
 You can also pinch to zoom.

-- Switch off 5G at the top to see where you're covered with 4G LTE.
+- Switch off 5G at the top to learn where you're covered with 4G LTE.

 5G Capable device required.
-Coverage not available in some areas.
+Coverage is not available in some areas.
 While 5G access won’t require a certain plan or feature, some uses/services might.
-See coverage details, Terms and Conditions, and Open Internet information for network management details (like video optimization).
+Review the coverage details, Terms and Conditions, and Open Internet information for network management details (like video optimization).

-If your phone has signal problems where we have coverage, see Signal issues / no service troubleshooting.
+If your phone has signal problems where we have coverage, use Signal issues / no service troubleshooting.